Notice inviting applications for new awards for fiscal year (FY) 2008.

 3. Submission Dates and Times:

-Applications for grants under this program must be submitted electronically using the Grants.gov Apply site (Grants.gov).
-For information (including dates and times) about how to submit your application electronically, or in paper format by mail or hand delivery if you qualify for an exception to the electronic submission requirement, please refer to section IV.
-6. Other Submission Requirements in this notice.
+Applications for grants under this program may be submitted electronically using the Grants.gov Apply site (Grants.gov), or in paper format by mail or hand delivery.
+For information (including dates and times) about how to submit your application electronically, or in paper format by mail or hand delivery, please refer to section IV.6.
+Other Submission Requirements in this notice.

 We do not consider an application that does not comply with the deadline requirements.